cybunayog/wwjd-bot/README.md

-WWJD 'What would Jesus do' Bot will send a bible verse based on emotion.
-Below is a setup on how to create a bit from scratch.
+# WWJD 'What would Jesus do' Bot

+Send a bible verse based on user input.

-# Discord Node Chat Bot Template
+## Discord Node Chat Bot Template

 A simple Discord bot made with Node.js